reframe-hpc/reframe/docs/manpage.rst

    .. versionadded:: 4.7

-.. option:: --list-stored-testcases=SESSION_UUID|TIME_PERIOD
+.. option:: --list-stored-testcases=CMPSPEC

-   List all test cases from the session with the specified UUID or from the specified time period.
+   Select and list information of stored testcases.

-   If a session UUID is provided only the test cases of this session will be listed.
+   The ``CMPSPEC`` argument specifies how testcases will be selected, aggregated and presented.
-   This option can be combined with :option:`--name` to restrict the listing to specific tests.
+   Check the :ref:`performance-comparisons` section for the exact syntax of ``CMPSPEC``.

-   For the exact syntax of ``TIME_PERIOD`` check the :ref:`time-period-syntax` section.
+   This option can be combined with :option:`--name`, :option:`--filter-expr` and :option:`--session-filter` to restrict the listed tests based on test or session attributes.

    .. versionadded:: 4.7